Skip to main content

 • Develop an understanding of long-term care planning, including assistive technology, ongoing therapy, and support networks

-If booking for the workshops please ensure you select the correct ticket with your choice of the two workshops you wish to attend.
+If booking the workshops, please ensure you select the correct ticket for the two workshops you wish to attend.